Path Configurations (Change-Based Triggers)

 When the validator rejects an entry, the message identifies the offending field and, where relevant, the conflicting workspace by name so you can navigate directly to it.

-Runs that fire because of a path configuration match carry a self-describing title in the workspace's run history, so you can see at a glance *why* a given run was created without opening it.
+Runs that fire because of a path configuration show a **Triggered By** summary in the run's details, so you can see at a glance *why* a given run was created.
+The summary captures:

 ## Multi-Workspace Behavior

-In a monorepo with many workspaces, a single commit can match the working directories or path configurations of several workspaces simultaneously.
+In a monorepo (or across many repositories) a single push can match the working directories or path configurations of several workspaces simultaneously.
 In that case Firefly creates one run per matching workspace, and runs that are independent of each other execute in parallel on the assigned runner pool.

 ## VCS Provider Support